 Many guys “went with the flow” and did things they thought would make them happy because everyone told them that’s what happens.
 They went into debt for a degree they barely use, took out a mortgage they couldn’t afford, and reluctantly worked a job they really didn’t like because they convinced themselves it would just be “temporary.”
 They knew these things wouldn’t make them happy, but they did them anyway.

 So, it is no surprise that some guys wake up one day in their thirties and forties and can’t keep up the dissonance.
 They start to look for ways to be happy and free again.
+They get in better shape, improve their personalities, and start becoming more attractive (since it’s never too late for older guys to make these changes).
 So, maybe it isn’t a mid-life crisis, so much as a mid-life awakening, and it just seems like a crisis to those who still get up each day and know they’ll hate every minute of it, but pretend to those around them that they don’t.

 A mid life crisis isn’t just a human thing either: great apes go through them as well.
 The hypothesis of the researchers who figured out that apes go through mid-life crises is that going through them is actually a good thing, what I am saying here.
 They are the brain’s way of motivating a person (and ape) to utilize resources and opportunities while they are still available.
 Without sounding too morbid, it may be a kind of “this is your life’s peak, so use it or lose it” type of thing.

 While this article is geared toward men, trust me that I know that women go through the exact same things I mentioned above: settling, living fake and unhappy lives, staying with unappreciative kids and spouses, etc.